River Cruise: Rolling on the Rhine

 Day 1: Amsterdam

-As the river cruise had guests flying in from every part of the world, everyone could conveniently get onto the cruise as per their flight timing.
-We all got to meet each other during our welcome briefing and got acquainted over dinner which was a communal dining experience.
+As the river cruise had guests flying in from every part of the world, everyone could conveniently get onto the river cruise as per their flight timing.
+We all got to meet each other during our welcome briefing and got acquainted over dinner which was a lovely communal dining experience.

 Day 2: Haarlem & Amsterdam